 Returning patients just need to complete page 4 for their annual exam and bring it with you.
 Please update your insurance information when scheduling your appointment.

 Dr. Jones is using Doxy.Me for telemedicine, online visits.
 You can click on this address to reach the site: https://doxy.me/drjayjones.
 No apps or downloads required.

 Many of you have questions and the situation is changing.
 However, most questions have already been answered at one of the following websites:

 More about Dr. Jones:

 Dr. Jones is a Dallas native who knew from a young age that he would become a doctor.
 His father was his first teacher, taking him on house and hospital calls.
 He is a graduate of the University of Texas at Austin, Southwestern Medical School, and Scott & White Clinic and Hospital.
 He started his practice near Presbyterian Hospital of Dallas in July, 1988.
-He’s been married a long time, has five wonderful children, and serves the Lord at His church.
-With any free time, he enjoys sailing on Lake Ray Hubbard, playing tenor sax, and fixing things.
+He’s been married a long time and has five wonderful children.
+He enjoys sailing on Lake Ray Hubbard, playing tenor sax, and fixing things.
 He considers himself a country doctor in the big city.
 Dr. Jones is board-certified by the American Board of Internal Medicine and the National Board of Physicians and Surgeons and maintains his membership in the Christian Medical and Dental Association.
 He has mentored aspiring medical students through the General Internal Medicine Preceptor Program for over 20 years.

 cdc.gov/coronavirus/2019 for up to date information about the pandemic.